Jabline-lang/Jabline/README.md

 ## 🏗️ **Architecture**

-Jabline is built with a modular, extensible architecture:
+Jabline is built with a modular, extensible architecture featuring advanced closure support:

 ```
 ┌─────────────────┐    ┌─────────────────┐    ┌─────────────────┐